finos/rune-dsl/documentation/rosetta-modelling-component.md

 # Expression Component

 **The Rosetta DSL offers a restricted set of language features to express simple logic**, such as simple operations and comparisons.
 The language is designed to be unambiguous and understandable by domain experts who are not software engineers while minimising unintentional behaviour.
-Simple expressions can be built up using [operators](#operators) to form more complex expressions.
+Simple expressions can be built up using operators to form more complex expressions.

 {{< notice info "Note" >}}
 The Rosetta DSL is not a *Turing-complete* language: e.g. it does not support looping constructs that can fail (e.g. the loop never ends), nor does it natively support concurrency or I/O operations.
 {{< /notice >}}

-Logical expressions are used within the following model components:
+Logical expressions are used within the following modelling components:

 - [Functions](#function-component),
 - [Data type validation conditions](#condition-statement),